 A sandbox is essentially nothing more than giant litter box, in the eyes of a cat.
 Cats instinctively bury their feces to hide it from predators, so the sandbox provides an ideal location for feline bathroom activity.
-Cats who have been litter-box trained may simply believe they are doing exactly what they are supposed to do.
+Cats who have been litter-box trained might simply believe they are doing exactly what they are supposed to do.

 The simplest method for keeping cats from leaving waste in your children's sandbox is to keep the sandbox covered so cats cannot get into it.
 Purchase a cover for your sandbox that fits snugly, or secure a tarp over it.
-You'll have to ensure that whatever type of cover you use prohibits cats from entering any time the sandbox is not in use.
+If you're handy, search social media sites for DIY 'sandbox cover' projects that you can tailor to size.

 Place cat repellent products in and around your sandbox.
 Sprays and powders are offensive to the feline sense of smell, so cats stay away.
 Ensure the specific product you choose is nontoxic and safe for children.
 Follow all the instructions on the package to apply the product properly.

+According to the David Suzuki Foundation, cats steer clear of strong citrus scents.
 A natural option is to put fresh orange peels, whose scent is repugnant to cats, in the sandbox.
 Naturally or chemically, you'll have to repeatedly apply the deterrent to achieve long-term results.